 - The water retention capacity observed in the samples from Grimsel is similar to that of samples of untreated FEBEX clay compacted to the same dry density and subjected to similar suctions.
-This has been confirmed by measuring the suction of the blocks from Grimsel, what suggest that the retention capacity of the FEBEX clay has not appreciably changed after five years of being submitted to repository conditions. - The hydraulic conductivity of the samples from Grimsel is clearly related to dry density and the latter in turn is related to the position of the block in the barrier.
-The values of hydraulic conductivity measured for the samples of lower density (more hydrated) are in the order of the theoretical ones, but for samples of higher densities there is a large dispersion in the values obtained without any clear tendency.
-This is probably due to the complexity of the experimental techniques applied, which increases for the higher densities, giving place to less accurate values. - The final swelling strains upon saturation under a low vertical load of the samples coming from Grimsel are in the order of those expected for the untreated FEBEX bentonite compacted at the same initial dry density with the same water content.
-Consequently, it can be stated that the swelling capacity of the FEBEX bentonite has not changed irreversibly after five years of being subjected to repository conditions. - Preconsolidation pressures lower than 10 MPa have been measured for all the Grimsel samples, being lower in the samples from the external ring of the barrier.
+This has been confirmed by measuring the suction of the blocks from Grimsel, what suggest that the retention capacity of the FEBEX clay has not changed after five years of being submitted to repository conditions. - The hydraulic conductivity of the samples from Grimsel is clearly related to dry density and the latter in turn is related to the position of the block in the barrier.
+The values of hydraulic conductivity measured for the samples of lower density (more hydrated) are in the order of the theoretical ones, but for samples of higher densities there is a large dispersion in the values obtained without any clear tendency. - The final swelling strains upon saturation under a low vertical load of the samples coming from Grimsel are in the order of those expected for the untreated FEBEX bentonite compacted at the same initial dry density with the same water content.
+Consequently, it can be stated that the swelling capacity of the FEBEX bentonite has not changed irreversibly after five years of being subjected to repository conditions. - A preconsolidation pressure of below 10 MPa has been measured for Grimsel samples from different parts of the barrier.
 It means an important decrease with respect to the initial preconsolidation pressure (around 40 MPa), the microstructural changes associated to the overall volume increase experienced during hydration accounting for that. - Thermal conductivity has been measured in two different positions on the surface of around 30 blocks.
 Indeed, it increases with the water content of the clay and consequently it is higher for the blocks of the external ring.
 However, the blocks of the internal and intermediate rings present lower conductivities than expected according to the theoretical values.
 This suggests that there is a certain decrease in thermal conductivity related to heating.